best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 For some categorical variables, like month of the year or age group, there is a natural order for presentation.
 Other variables may have harmonised ordering, such as regions of the UK.

-Use natural or harmonised principles whenever possible.
+Use natural or [harmonisation standards](https://gss.civilservice.gov.uk/policy-store/?keyword=&area=harmonisation&doctype=&submit=Go) whenever possible.
 An appropriate order may also be obvious from knowledge of the subject matter.

 Alternatively, consider ordering categories according to the statistics in one of the columns, for example the largest value at the top.
 This shows the rankings of the categories on that statistic.
 Ranking the categories in this way emphasises the relative positions of the categories.
 It may also show where some statistics differ from the overall pattern.
 Be aware that in some cases, the relative positions may be determined by random variation.